-$CO_2$ emissions from dioxide titanium production have been estimated on the basis of information supplied directly by the Italian maker. $TiO_2$ is the most used white pigment especially for paint and plastic industries.
+CO_2 emissions from dioxide titanium production have been estimated on the basis of information (activity data and CO_2 emissions level) supplied directly by the Italian manufacturer in the framework of the reporting obligation to the EPRTR and EU-ETS registers.
+TiO2 is the most used white pigment especially for paint and plastic industries.
 In Italy there is only one facility where this production occurs and titanium dioxide is produced through the "sulphate process".
 The "sulphate process" involves the use of sulphuric acid to concentrate the input raw mineral in terms of titanium dioxide content, then selective precipitation and calcination allow getting the final product.